 Take time over your slides.
 Ensure that they look great, are legible and also reflect your company’s brand and style.
 Meg used Shake It Up Creative brand colours throughout and created the graphics to tie in with the style used on the company website and roller banners.
 She also used the rule of thirds to help create visually impactful slides that help to illustrate or bring to life what she was saying in the talk.
 Now, because she knew she wouldn’t be able to use notes during her talk, Meg built some hints or clues within her slides to help her remember what she wanted to say.
 Some of these were visual clues and some were more similar to mnemonic clues.
 This was really tricky because she didn’t want it to be obvious to her audience that she was simply reading the slides (some were more successful than others!).

-3. If, like Meg, you don’t feel that public speaking comes naturally to you, get some professional help
+3. If you don’t feel that public speaking comes naturally to you, get some professional help

 4. Practice the first minute of your talk at least 30 times